 - Interaction of herbal medicine with conventional medicine

 - Cultural and legal basis of professional practice

 - Clinical observation & experience

-Level II – Herbal Medicine II
+Part 2 – Herbal Medicine II

 The aim of Level II Herbal Medicine is to get students to understand how to treat common diseases.
 Students will observe live case taking of patients, following a standard CNM format.